Understanding Your Pathology Report: Prostate Cancer

 • A pathologic diagnosis (a diagnosis based on what the pathologist saw under the microscope.

-Types of Specimens
+Types of Samples

-1. Transrectal Biopsy (through the rectum): Uses a small ultrasound probe placed into the rectum to guide the biopsy needles through the rectal tissue into the prostate.
+1. Transrectal Biopsy (through the rectum): Uses a small ultrasound probe put into the rectum to guide the biopsy needles through the rectal tissue into the prostate.
 This is the most common biopsy done for the prostate.

 2. Transperineal Biopsy (through the perineum): Needles are placed through the perineum (the skin between the scrotum and rectum) into the prostate tissue.